HRKings/docker-compose-templates/README.md

-PostgreSQL        | Database             | THE Database, SQL native but can handle a plethora of models via extensions Prefect           | Data Science         | Tool for automating workflows using Python Qdrant            | Vector Database      | A vector database with a built-in vector similarity search engine RabbitMQ          | Broker               | Messaging and streaming broker RedPanda          | Broker               | Event streaming broker compatible with Apache Kafka SurrealDB         | Database             | Multi-model database with support for Relational, Document, Vector, Graph and Key-Value storage
+PostgreSQL        | Database             | THE Database, SQL native but can handle a plethora of models via extensions Prefect           | Data Science         | Tool for automating workflows using Python Qdrant            | Vector Database      | A vector database with a built-in vector similarity search engine RabbitMQ          | Messaging Queue      | Streaming and messaging broker RedPanda          | Messaging Queue      | Event streaming broker compatible with Apache Kafka SurrealDB         | Database             | Multi-model database with support for Relational, Document, Vector, Graph and Key-Value storage
 TimeScale         | TimeSeries Database  | PostgreSQL but for time series, events and OLAP TypeSense         | Search Engine        | Typo-tolerant search engine optimized for instant search-as-you-type experiences